lonyejiaka/kenna_audit_log_parser/README.md

 This Kenna Audit Log parser aims to provide a tool by which customers can glean relevant information from the log files fairly easily.
 Search flags are modularized and can be easily chained to produce very fine-grained information from the log files.

-To get users familiar with the way to use / chain these search parameters, various samples are provided in this README.
+To get users familiar with the way to use / chain these search parameters, various samples are provided further down in this README.

 ## Usage
-The help page can be called by
+The script contains Help documentation on how the script can be used.
+Some additional formatting is provided here to aid visibility.

 ```
-PS C:\Users\lewis\Documents\scripts\ruby\ruby_projects\audit_project> ruby .\audit_parser.rb --help
+ruby .\audit_parser.rb --help

 Kenna Audit Logs Parser.
 Usage: audit_parser.rb [options]
     -d, --date=DATE                  Narrow search to a particulate date.
 Format: YYYY-MM-DD